Updated March 5th, 2020

 Optimizing for Search Engines

-As you start publishing more and more great content, you’ll begin to notice that you get traffic from search engines such as Google and Bing.
-This is generally called search traffic or organic traffic because you’re essentially not marketing it – the readers are finding you instead.
+As you publish more and greater content, you’ll notice that you get traffic from search engines such as Google and Bing.
+They generally call this search traffic or organic traffic because you’re essentially not marketing it – the readers are finding you instead.

 To attract the right kind of readers to your content via the search engines, you’ll need to make sure your articles are optimized properly.